albar965/albar965.github.io/littlenavmap-faq.md

 #### Waypoints are moved North when loading a flight plan in MSFS [**▲**](#top) [🔗](#flightplan-north-msfs) {#flightplan-north-msfs}

 **This issue was fixed with *Little Navmap* release 2.8.12.**

-This is a known issue when using the Navigraph navdata update in MSFS and is most likely caused by bug in MSFS.
-Disable, uninstall or move the two folders `navigraph-navdata` and `navigraph-navdata-base` from the community folder.
-Then reload the scenery library in *Little Navmap* and restart MSFS.

 #### There are airways missing over France and central Europe [**▲**](#top) [🔗](#airways-missing) {#airways-missing}